mrzeszewski/TeRRIFICA-crowdmapping/README.md

 The main file is **map.php**.

-Framework is based on using WFS-T service that is utilized to put user input into PostGIS database
+Framework is based on using WFS-T service that is utilized to put user input into PostGIS database, To streamline this we use excellent Leaflet-WFST library by Flexberry.
+Template include 10 predefined layer in 5 categories.
+Every layer has its own modal template for data input with predefinded list for user input as well as place for open answers.
+Every layer is user editable (user authentication is not provided but PHP Delight library is recomended).
+This is most probably a more complicated scenario that you will need for your project but you can add or delete layers at will.

 You can use it as a template for your own mapping project. its prepared for internalization making use if i18n libraries both server and client side.
-Both are needed to translate all editing tool.
+Both are needed to translate all editing tools.

 ![image](https://user-images.githubusercontent.com/10100274/171258273-e2d22c80-ea78-490b-a856-2642a3127ea7.png)